IFRS for SMEs / NPAEs

-The International Accounting Standards Board is working on a project to develop an International Financial reporting Standard (IFRS) expressly designed to meet the financial reporting needs of small and medium-sized entities (SMEs) that
+The International Accounting Standards Board worked on a project to develop an International Financial reporting Standard (IFRS) expressly designed to meet the financial reporting needs of small and medium-sized entities (SMEs) that

 - it has filed, or it is in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market;

 - it holds assets in a fiduciary capacity for a broad group of outsiders, such as a bank, insurance company, securities broker/dealer, pension fund, mutual fund or investment banking entity.

 EFRAG issued its comment letter in response to the Exposure Draft in February 2008.